LesleyForsyth/FLSIT735/Course 2/Week 3/3-8-certificate-practice.md

 As we did in right back in the first week, we are going to use OpenSSL to create cryptographic keys, encrypt, decrypt, and also create certificates.

-* Our first step is to create a private key, which we do by executing the command line `openssl genrsa -out private-key.pem 2048`
+1. Our first step is to create a private key, which we do by executing the command line `openssl genrsa -out private-key.pem 2048`

     - `genrsa` is a command used to RSA private keys
     - Recall that `-out` indicates the output file

-* Now we are going to create a Certificate Signing Request (CSR).
+2. Now we are going to create a Certificate Signing Request (CSR).
 The CSR contains our identifying information, our public key, and much more.
 Sending the CSR help us obtain a certifice from a Certificate Authority.
 As you may have guessed, such a request should be signed, etc. However, we don't need those details here.
 Just bare in mind that at the very least a CSR contains our identifying information and public key.

 We can create a CSR with OpenSSL by executing the following: `openssl req -new -key private-key.pem -out certificate-request.csr`
     - `req` is the openssl command that manages certificate requests

 * You will notice that the command req asks for additional information, such as your country, province, institution, etc.

-* Finally, we sign our own certificate request with our private key.
+3. Finally, we sign our own certificate request with our private key.
 This is why it's called a self-signed certificate.

-To do so execute: `openssl x509 -req -in certificate-request.csr -signkey private-key.pem -out my-first-certificate.crt -days 365`
+To do so, execute: `openssl x509 -req -in certificate-request.csr -signkey private-key.pem -out my-first-certificate.crt -days 365`

+Let's take a look at what we just did:

     - `x509` is an openssl command to manage X.509 certificates.
 X.509 is a standard that defines the format of public key certificates.
 Standardisation is important in IT, so we will explain X.509 certificates in more details later in this course.
     - `-req -in` indicates the input file containing our CSR